Staff Directory

 Ms. Paula Oyarce

-LuHi Role: Teacher (Spanish III, Spanish IV and AP Spanish Language and Culture), joined the LuHi faculty in 2015
+LuHi Role: Teacher (Spanish III, Spanish IV and AP Spanish Language and Culture), World Language Department Chair, joined the LuHi faculty in 2015

-Education: Stony Brook University, Bachelor of Arts in Spanish Language and Literature and Adolescence Education – Spanish (Cum Laude); Currently at SUNY Old Westbury completing my Master of Arts in Teaching, Adolescence Ed: Spanish -expected to graduate in May 2022
+Education: Stony Brook University, Bachelor of Arts in Spanish Language and Literature and Adolescence Education – Spanish (Cum Laude); SUNY Old Westbury, Masters of Art in Teaching, Adolescence Ed: Spanish.

 What I love about my role: What I love most about teaching Spanish is that Spanish class goes beyond learning the language.
 We are able to learn about the cultures of the various Spanish-speaking countries.
 Learning about culture provides us with the opportunities to make connections between the cultures of Spanish-speaking countries and our own.
 Students are able to develop intercultural competency and value the language, the cultures, and the diversity that surrounds us.
 Learning another language is also a powerful tool to have in today’s world.